rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/4-more-pipelines.md

     git push
     ```

-5. Now we just need to wait for the Continous Training pipeline to finish.
+5. Now we just need to wait for the Continuous Training pipeline to finish.

     You can keep track of the OpenShift pipeline in the `OpenShift Console` by going to `Pipelines` -> `Pipeline Runs`.

-    And don't forget that you can see the kubeflow pipeline in OpenShift AI under `Experiments` -> `Experiment and Runs` -> `training`.
+    And don't forget that you can see the Kubeflow pipeline in OpenShift AI under `Experiments` -> `Experiment and Runs` -> `training`.

     When the OpenShift pipeline has finished, we have a new model deployed ready to be tested.